 ABS and ESC standard.
-Side and head protection air bags.
+Side air bags standard.

 The Gladiator transforms the iconic Wrangler into a pickup truck, using a longer wheelbase and adding a 5-foot bed.
 Not surprisingly, it shares many of the Wrangler's strengths and weaknesses.
 But where the Wrangler falls short of modern SUV standards, the Gladiator pulls it off as a competitive small truck with a unique character.